Recently Browsing 0 members

-SIERRA + Z820
+HIGH SIERRA + Z820

-(from El capitan's guide)
+(from El Capitan's guide)

+If you see something wrong, or which could be improved, please, just say it, and I’ll fix it.
 English is not my native language.
-If you can’t understand some step, or something could be best written, please, just say it (via pm if you want ) and I’ll fix it too
+If you can’t understand some step, or something could be best written, please, just say it and I’ll fix it too

 5. And please, (this is for "anonymous" users) don't PM me with personalquestions.
 No need for that.Any question can be answered openly.